Alawriw/CNS2024/README.md

 testing github for the first time

 Is this working now?
-CJ is awesome
+Alex is awesome